TrecApps/Trec-Apps-Services/README.md

 #### Falsehood-Client

 This Client Serves as the Front-End for the Falsehood Services.
-While the Falsehood-backend has been split up, the Front-end is still monolithic and based on this
+While the Falsehood-backend has been split up, the Front-end is still mostly monolithic and based on this
 [Repository](https://github.com/TrecApps/falsehood_client).

+Features it contains is the ability to browse, view, submit, and approve/reject falsehoods.
+It can also browse Resources, relevent to the Falsehoods

+#### Resource-Client

+This Client Serves as the front end for Trec-Apps "Employees" managing the Resource articles available and which the Falsehoods app can draw upon for info.
+It only manages these reoucres but gives employees the option of Adding and updating them.

 ## Generate Keys